1 Kings 11 – Solomon’s Decline and Death

 ii.
 This is a tragic example of the power of the lust of the flesh.
 Because of lust, Solomon found himself in a place where he never thought he would find himself.
 He found himself burning incense at the altars of depraved pagan gods.
 He found himself at the altar of child sacrifice unto the god Molech.
 This is the power of lust – it can capture us in a spell, in a fog of spiritual confusion until we do things we never thought we would do.

 iii.
-Reader: If this was the case with the wisest man who ever lived, then what hope do you have apart from constant dependence upon Jesus Christ?
-Let the example of Solomon drive you to greater dependence and abiding with Jesus.
+The reader should carefully consider: If this was the case with the wisest man who ever lived, then what hope do you have apart from constant dependence upon Jesus Christ?
+Let the example of Solomon drive you to greater dependence upon and abiding with Jesus.